-- Parishioners must wear a mask, unless under the age of 4 or due to health issues.
+- Parishioners must wear a mask, that covers the nose and mouth, unless under the age of 4 or due to health issues.

-- Upon arrival, someone will take your temperature, ask you questions, and sanitize your hands.
+- Upon arrival, someone will sanitize your hands.

 - When you enter the church, an Usher will show you where to be seated.
 The church will be filled starting at the front (including trancepts) to the back.
 While we know everyone wants to sit in their spot, this option will not be available during this time.
 Think boarding an airplane.

 - If you have children, and think you will need to go outside or to the vestibule for quiet time, please let an usher know upon arrival so we can seat you accordingly.
 The Cry room will not be available.

 -Once you have your seat, please use this time for personal prayer.
 Please keep talking and noise to a minimum.
 Please do not move from your seat while the ushers are seating others.